vokimon/back2back_audio/README.md

 ------------------------

-A Back-to-back tests is a black box tests that just compares that given an input you have the same output all the time.
+A Back-to-back tests is a black box tests that just compares that, given an input, you have the same output all the time.
 Unit testing and Test Driven Development are a quite more preferable strategy to test a piece of software.
 But often we need to change a piece of software which has been developed without proper testing.
-A quick way to get control over it is setting up a set of back-to-back tests and then proceeding with the refactoring with a larger level of confidence.
+A quick way to get control over it is setting up a set of back-to-back tests and then proceeding with the refactoring with a larger level of confidence than having no test at all.

+*Warning: being a black box text, it is likely that, by doing a intended refectoring you are actually changing behaviour that is not covered by the back2back tests.*

-But if b2b are hard to run and maintain, they will get old and useless.
+If b2b are hard to run and maintain, they will get old and useless.
 That's where this script is useful.
 * It is auto-checked, like most Xunit frameworks
 * It automagically manage the expectation data